Blue collar meaning: Job types, challenges, and workforce engagement tips

 Importance of skills and safety of blue collar

-Here’s why skills and safety matter in blue collar work:
+Here’s why both skill and safety are cornerstones of blue collar jobs:

 • Specialized skills drive efficiency: Many blue collar jobs require extensive training and technical skills, such as electrical work, welding, or skilled trades like carpentry and plumbing.
 Workers undergo certifications, apprenticeships, or hands-on training to master their trade.